samarthtambad/system-design-discussions/topics/leetcode/submit-code.md

 ## Notes
-1. Angular is being used for front-end
+1. Angular is used for front-end

 ## References
 1. https://dzone.com/articles/patterns-for-microservices-sync-vs-async